 The Canadian HIV/AIDS Pharmacists Network (CHAP) was formed in January, 1997, and is comprised of pharmacists involved in HIV practice across Canada.
 CHAP members meet on an annual basis, communicate regularly through e-mails, and collaborate on a variety of projects and publications.

-The membership structure includes a working group (made up of provincial representatives) and a general membership of pharmacists with an interest in HIV.
+The membership structure includes a working group (made up of provincial representatives) and a general membership of pharmacists with an interest in HIV and/or viral hepatitis.
 All pharmacists wishing to join CHAP may do so free of charge, and are welcome to participate in e-mail discussions and attend the annual network meeting.

-To bring together pharmacists with a clinical and research focus in HIV/AIDS to optimize patient outcomes and promote the profession of pharmacy through communications, education, research, and clinical practice.
+To bring together pharmacists with a clinical and research focus in HIV and/or viral hepatitis to optimize patient outcomes and promote the profession of pharmacy through communications, education, research, and clinical practice.

 To promote cross-country sharing of experiences and information to improve patient care.

-To develop practical, clinical guidelines on the role of the pharmacist in caring for patients with HIV/AIDS.
+To develop practical, clinical guidelines on the role of the pharmacist in caring for patients with HIV and/or viral hepatitis.

 To collaborate on research protocols which demonstrate positive drug-related outcomes.

-To share continuing education resources, in order to make information on HIV drug therapy more accessible to community, hospital and ambulatory pharmacists, as well as patients.
+To share continuing education resources, in order to make information on HIV and/or viral hepatitis drug therapy more accessible to community, hospital and ambulatory pharmacists, as well as patients.

-To foster the development of HIV/AIDS pharmacist mentors.
+To foster the development of HIV and/or viral hepatitis pharmacist mentors.

-To promote the pharmacists role in HIV therapeutics on a national level.
+To promote the pharmacists role in HIV and/or viral hepatitis therapeutics on a national level.